 Glacier Point: 13,704’ – unranked

-All pictures from Day 2 (right-click to open in a new window)
+All pictures from Day 2

 The weather forecasts for the week ahead had looked like the typical Colorado summer day: 30% chance of isolated thunderstorms, mostly after noon.
 We opted for early starts each morning to give us the best chance of beating any storms and set off for Mt Eolus at 4:35am.
 The trail leading up to Twin Lakes seemed to be cairned better than our last visit and we had no trouble staying on route aside from trying to bypass a steep slabby section just above the first creek crossing, which was a little exciting by headlamp.
 The remaining trail was as steep as I remember, but we persevered and reached the lakes in just under an hour.
 The trail leading over toward Mt Eolus seems to disappear for a bit here, but is obvious as it traverses beneath the cliffs on the north side of the creek.